hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

 | HyperSQL| TEXT | -- | -- | -- |
 | Derby | -- | -- | -- | -- |

-For example, to get a PostgreSQL execution plan in JSON format (variation #2) the application can use:
+For example, to get a PostgreSQL execution plan in JSON format (format #2) the application can use:

 ```java
   String plan = this.torcs.getEstimatedExecutionPlan(re.getSlowestExecution(), 2);
 ```

-Some of the variations in the table may not be supported by older versions of your database.
+Some of the formats in the table may not be supported by older versions of your database.
 Check the manual of the specific database version you are using to validate if the format is available in it.

 ## Saving a Ranking in XLSX Format